gbgabiola/notes/quotes.md

 > "You can't use up creativity.
 The more you use, the more you have." - Maya Angelou

 > "People who are crazy enough to think they can change the world, are the ones who do." - Apple Computers

+> "Fear leads to self-doubt which is the worst enemy of creativity." - David Ogilvy

 ## Inspiration